Doctors’ Notes

 PEELING, DRY SKIN

 Most newborns have skin that appears dry and sometimes peels.
-It is not necessary to apply lotions or creams to the skin unless there are areas on the feet that are cracked.
+It is not necessary to apply lotions or creams to the skin, but it can be helpful especially on areas like the ankles and wrists that may crack.
+Always use a scent-free, dye-free lotion.

 MILIA